 and SingleAvailabilityZone

-to true, we are forcing the EC2 Fleet request to provision all the instances in the same Availability Zone and of the same type.
+to true, you are forcing the EC2 Fleet request to provision all the instances in the same Availability Zone and of the same type.

 export FLEET_ID=$(aws ec2 create-fleet --cli-input-json file://ec2-fleet-config.json | jq -r '.FleetId')

-Given the configuration we used above.
-Try to answer the following questions:
+Given the configuration you used above, try to answer the following questions.
+Click to expand and see the answers.

 inside SpotOptions